siddhartha-s/ipd/hw/08/README.md

     of 8, in which case the remaining bits in the file must be padded somehow.
 How can the decoder tell padding bits from data bits?

-    **[The HW1
-    Guide](http://www.eecs.northwestern.edu/~jesse/course/eecs214/hw/1/guide.pdf) discusses how to solve this problem by writing the original file size to the encoded file.**

 2. The decoder needs some way to recover the same Huffman tree that `huff` used to encode it.
 Since different files have different letter frequencies, `huff` needs to somehow transmit the tree to